 GeneCards Summary for GOLGA2 Gene

 GOLGA2 (Golgin A2) is a Protein Coding gene.
-Among its related pathways are Cytoskeletal Signaling and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include protein kinase binding and syntaxin binding.
-An important paralog of this gene is GOLGA8G.
+Diseases associated with GOLGA2 include Smith-Mccort Dysplasia 1 and Mucolipidosis Iii Gamma.
+Among its related pathways are Vesicle-mediated transport and Neurodegenerative Diseases.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and syntaxin binding.
+An important paralog of this gene is GOLGA6B.

-Peripheral membrane component of the cis-Golgi stack that acts as a membrane skeleton that maintains the structure of the Golgi apparatus, and as a vesicle thether that facilitates vesicle fusion to the Golgi membrane.
+Peripheral membrane component of the cis-Golgi stack that acts as a membrane skeleton that maintains the structure of the Golgi apparatus, and as a vesicle thether that facilitates vesicle fusion to the Golgi membrane (Probable) (PubMed:16489344).
+Required for normal protein transport from the endoplasmic reticulum to the Golgi apparatus and the cell membrane (By similarity).
 Together with p115/USO1 and STX5, involved in vesicle tethering and fusion at the cis-Golgi membrane to maintain the stacked and inter-connected structure of the Golgi apparatus.
 Plays a central role in mitotic Golgi disassembly: phosphorylation at Ser-37 by CDK1 at the onset of mitosis inhibits the interaction with p115/USO1, preventing tethering of COPI vesicles and thereby inhibiting transport through the Golgi apparatus during mitosis (By similarity).
 Also plays a key role in spindle pole assembly and centrosome organization (PubMed:26165940).
 Promotes the mitotic spindle pole assembly by activating the spindle assembly factor TPX2 to nucleate microtubules around the Golgi and capture them to couple mitotic membranes to the spindle: upon phosphorylation at the onset of mitosis, GOLGA2 interacts with importin-alpha via the nuclear localization signal region, leading to recruit importin-alpha to the Golgi membranes and liberate the spindle assembly factor TPX2 from importin-alpha.
 TPX2 then activates AURKA kinase and stimulates local microtubule nucleation.
 Upon filament assembly, nascent microtubules are further captured by GOLGA2, thus linking Golgi membranes to the spindle (PubMed:19242490, PubMed:26165940).
 Regulates the meiotic spindle pole assembly, probably via the same mechanism (By similarity).
 Also regulates the centrosome organization (PubMed:18045989, PubMed:19109421).
 Also required for the Golgi ribbon formation and glycosylation of membrane and secretory proteins (PubMed:16489344, PubMed:17314401).